Challenge level: 4 out of 5

 This morning, we catch a transfer to Goa airport for an internal flight to Mumbai.
-Time permitting, we have an optional tour of Mumbai and a chance to explore the city independently, before dinner and an overnight stay in Mumbai.
+Time permitting, we have a chance to explore the city independently, before dinner and an overnight stay in Mumbai.

 Today, we catch our flights from Mumbai airport back to the UK.

 Pay a non-refundable registration fee and then commit to fundraising a minimum sponsorship amount for your chosen charity.

 Minimum sponsorship target

 Pay the challenge costs yourself and choose to fundraise or donate as much as you can for your chosen charity.

 This challenge is not designed for Olympic athletes – it is designed for people looking for an amazing goal to train and get fit for.
 A number of the people who will take part on this challenge will have little or no fitness level when they sign up.
 This challenge is the perfect motivation to get fit, lose weight and have an experience of a lifetime.
 The most challenging aspect of this adventure will probably be the humidity.
 We also recommend that you incorporate hills into your training rides as the route is almost entirely undulating hills with some steep but short climbs, followed by winding downhills.
 You will pleased to know the route is almost all on tarmac, though, so it'll be smooth riding.